Germany–Netherlands relations: Early history

-In 1566, the Dutch Revolt and the ensuing Eighty Years War have started, and a number of incidents and frictions had accumulated between the Dutch provinces and their Habsburg overlord.
+In 1566, the Dutch Revolt and the ensuing Eighty Years War started, and a number of incidents and frictions accumulated between the Dutch provinces and their Habsburg overlords.
 In 1648, the Seven United Provinces became independent and seceded to form the Dutch Republic by the Peace of Westphalia.
-The Dutch Golden Age continued in peacetime during the Dutch government worked as well with german people like Philipp Franz von Siebold and Caspar Schamberger, who stayed Dutch colonial state Dutch East Indies or Duch trading post in Japan, or the Governor Peter Minuit in the New Netherland.
+The Dutch Golden Age continued in peacetime, during which the Dutch government worked with well-known Germans such as Philipp Franz von Siebold and Caspar Schamberger in Dutch East Indies in Japan, or the Governor Peter Minuit in the New Netherland.

-From the mid-17th century, the costly conflicts, including the Anglo-Dutch Wars, Franco-Dutch War and War of the Spanish Succession fuelled economic decline and after the French period in the Netherlands as known as the Batavian Republic and the Kingdom of Holland, the Netherlands became independent again in 1813.
+From the mid-17th century, the costly conflicts, including the Anglo-Dutch Wars, Franco-Dutch War and War of the Spanish Succession fuelled economic decline, including heavy dependence on the French during the period in the Netherlands known as the Batavian Republic and the Kingdom of Holland.
+The Netherlands became independent again in 1813.